woman holding rental car key

 Rental Car Program

-Included Insurance under GARS.
-When “GARS” is listed on the rental contract, travelers receive Loss Damage Waiver (LDW)/Collision Damage Waiver (CDW) and Supplemental Liability insurance at no additional cost.
-All other insurance coverage should be declined.
+Insurance is Included.
+Travelers receive Loss Damage Waiver (LDW)/Collision Damage Waiver (CDW) and Liability Insurance at no additional cost.
 Liability coverage for personal injury, wrongful death and property damage is set at the following limits: $25,000 for property damage, $100,000 per person, $300,000 for all persons, per incident.
+Do not accept additional liability, collision, damage, or other insurance.

 For more information on the program, see the Rental Car fact sheet [PDF, 1 page].